 When Dan woke in his bedroom, his limbs were frozen in fear.
 His eyes darted in the dark, finding faces surveilling from afar.
 His mouth was dry but he tried to swallow, tightening his throat.
 A scream died in his neck.

 Eventually Dan managed to move his toes.
-He barely tensed them to keep his blankets flat.
-Monsters could sense movement, he knew, and the subtlest disturbance in his blankets would alert them.
-So he lay struggling to control his body yet unwilling to make a move which would get him gobbled.
+He barely tensed them, so his blankets stayed flat.
+He knew monsters could sense movement and the subtlest disturbance in his blankets would alert them, so he lay struggling to control his body yet unwilling to make a motion which would get him gobbled.

 The cat kneaded the blankets and purred.